sophiakene/Automatic-Text-Simplification-Estonian/README.md

 ## Requirements

-Python3, Estonian parser Est-CG: https://github.com/EstSyntax/EstCG
+Python 3, Estonian parser Est-CG: https://github.com/EstSyntax/EstCG

 Parser files have to be in 'EstCG-parser' called folder in same directory as pipeline, post_parse and simplify scripts.